Lernstick/glados/howtos/create-single-ticket.md

 Set the backup intervall and the time limit if needed and create the ticket by pressing `Create` at the bottom of the page.
 Now you will be redirected to the view page of the created ticket (See [The ticket view](ticket-view.md)).

-Under `Actions->Genrate PDF` you can generate a printable PDF file for this ticket.
+Under `Actions->Generate PDF` you can generate a printable PDF file for this ticket.
 See the image below for an example ticket.

 ![PDF of ticket](img/ticket-pdf.png)